martinResearch/PySparseLP/readme.md

 # Goal

-This projet provides several python codes to solve sparse linear programs of the form
+This project provides several python codes to solve sparse linear programs of the form

 ![latex:\large $\mathbf{x}^*=argmin_\mathbf{x} \mathbf{c}^t\mathbf{x} ~  s.t.~  A_e\mathbf{x}=\mathbf{b_e},A_i\mathbf{x}\leq\mathbf{ b_i}, \mathbf{l}\leq \mathbf{x}\leq \mathbf{u}$ ](https://rawgithub.com/martinResearch/PySparseLP/master/images/LPproblem.svg)

-The differents algorithms that are implemented are documented in the [pdf](./latex/SparseLinearProgramming.pdf):
+The different algorithms that are implemented are documented in the [pdf](./latex/SparseLinearProgramming.pdf):

 * a dual coordinate ascent method with exact line search
 * a dual gradient ascent with exact line search
 * a first order primal-dual algorithm adapted from chambolle pock [2]
 * three methods based on the Alternating Direction Method of Multipliers [3]

 **Note** These methods are not meant to be efficient methods to solve generic linear programs.
-They are simple and quite naive methods i coded while exploring different possibilites to solve sparse linear programs.
+They are simple and quite naive methods i coded while exploring different possibilities to solve sparse linear programs.

 This project also provides: